Hansen's Sunday Notebook: Pac-12 football games are inevitable. Let the risk-taking begin.

 Derek van der Merwe, the UA’s athletic department’s Chief Operating Officer, is one of three finalists to become the athletic director at his alma mater, Central Michigan University.

 Van der Merwe is expected to learn this week if he gets the job; the other finalists include Amy Folan, the No. 2 person in the Texas Longhorns athletic department, and Alan Haller, the deputy athletic director at Michigan State.
-It would be a surprise if van der Merwe isn’t hired; he played football at CMU from 1991-95 and his wife, Amy, was a three-time All-MAC softball player at CMU.
-He was co-captain of the Chippewas’ football team.
+It would be a surprise if van der Merwe isn’t hired.
+He played football at CMU from 1991-95, and was co-captain of the team.

 What’s more, van der Merwe then worked every conceivable job in CMU’s athletic department — including five years under then-CMU AD Dave Heeke — before becoming the AD at Austin Peay.